Note: this is an early work-in-progress. And yes, we are looking for help with it. Not just criticism (though the

 At this stage in history, we are beginning to see that the limits of the client-server model are those put on the freedom, independence, and agency of the individual.

 The Byway is designed to work for free and independent actors from every end to any other end: free customers, free sellers, free suppliers, free intermediaries, and free agency all around.

-The client-server Web is not.
+The client-server Web is not designed for that.
 Nor is the platform-based mobile device ecosystem we have with Apple’s iOS and Google’s Android devices.
-Both companies operate walled gardens for the apps that run on their platforms, and can only be obtained from their company stores.
+Both companies operate walled gardens for captive apps that run on their platforms, and can only be obtained from their company stores.

 This does not mean, however, that the workings of the Byway are invisible to browsers.
 It does mean, however, that we need new and better user interfaces than browsers alone can provide, given browsers’ obedience to the design constraints of the client-server model.

 How exactly is the Byway distinctive and new?

-The Byway is a pub/sub system.
-Rather than a client-server system such as the Web’s, it uses either asynchronous communication, similar to the way email works, or synchronous communication, similar to the way texting works.
+The Byway is currently conceived as a pub-sub system.
+Rather than a client-server system such as the Web’s, the Byway will use either asynchronous communication, similar to the way email works, or synchronous communication, similar to the way texting works.

-The Byway is also peer-to-peer between its ends, which in e-commerce will be typically between buyers and sellers.
-Intermediaries facilitating addressing and messaging of the Byway itself are also independent and substitutable.
-This also means there are not only opportunities for businesses at ends and in the middle of messaging paths, but also competition.
+The Byway is also peer-to-peer between its ends, which in e-commerce will typically happen between buyers and sellers.
+Intermediaries facilitating addressing and messaging withing the Byway itself will also be independent and substitutable.
+This means there are not only opportunities for businesses at ends and in the middle of messaging paths but also competition.
 This will incentivize and drive the growth of markets, as well as energy and activity within those markets.

 This is why the whole Intention Byway is more of an economic model than a technical one.